 There is powder aplenty in the Japanese winter, just waiting to be carved.
 See our guide to snowboarding and skiing trips from Tokyo for where to go for your adrenaline fix.

 Ward off demons during Setsubun

 No visit to Japan is complete without taking part in at least one traditional festival.
 Setsubun is a festival held the day before the beginning of spring in Japan.
 It’s accompanied by a special ritual called mamemaki to cleanse away all the evil of the former year and drive away nasty spirits for the year to come.

-Traditionally, roasted soybeans are thrown at a person dressed in a demon mask, while people shout “Oni wa soto!
+Traditionally, a person dresses in a demon mask and other people shout “Oni wa soto!
 Fuku wa uchi!” (“Demons out!
-Luck in!”).
-Mamemaki is an age-old Japanese tradition, dating back about 600 years, and a unique way to strengthen bonds and unite forces against evil.
+Luck in!”) and throw roasted soybeans at them.
+Mamemaki dates back about 600 years, and is a unique way to strengthen bonds and unite forces against evil.
 You can buy little packets of soybeans, or even a demon mask, to keep as souvenirs.

 While we do our best to ensure that everything is correct, information is subject to change.
 Originally published in January, 2018.
-Last updated in November, 2019.
+Last updated in November 2022 by Maria Danuco.